10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 "Rome Food Tour ***Note Come Hungry*** Irene, was our tour guide and she brought a lot of energy, humor, and enthusiasm to the tour.
 We appreciated the opportunity to sample Italian coffee, Roman pizza, different wines, and hams from Mercato Trianfale.
 For pasta, we had the choice of trying Cacio e Pepe or Carbonara, both accompanied by more wine.
 And to end the tour on a sweet note, we ate some great gelato.
 Throughout our stops, Irene shared a wealth of knowledge and passion for the city, making the tour incredibly interesting."

-Our small group enjoying a food tour in Rome’s Jewish GhettoSavouring authentic Roman dishes at a local restaurant in the Jewish Ghetto, as part of our small-group food tour in Rome
+We joined a small group for one of the best food tours in Rome, exploring the Jewish GhettoSavouring authentic Roman dishes at a local restaurant in the Jewish Ghetto, as part of one of the best food tours in Rome

 Our Foodie Adventure in Rome's Jewish Ghetto and Campo de' Fiori